 What are my Treatment Options?

+First and foremost is diagnosing IF it is actually pudendal nearalgia.
 Your pain management physician will diagnose pudendal neuralgia according to the criteria established at Nantes in 2006.
 These include:

 - Pain in the anatomical territory of the pudendal nerve

 - The patient is not woken at night by the pain